Ahmedaziz0/login-and-navigator/README.md

 # login-and-navigator
-create login screen ang navigate then retrieve data from api
+create login screen and navigate then retrieve data from api